nasa-jpl/osr-rover-code/setup/rpi.md

 ## Installing an Operating System

 The first step is to install Ubuntu on your RPi.
-Other OS'es like Raspberry Pi OS might also work but might require deviation from the instructions.
+Select the latest Long Term Support (LTS) version for best results.
+Other OS'es like Raspberry Pi OS might also work but might require deviation from the instructions, such as building ROS 2 from source.
 Always check the latest instructions from [the official installation guide](https://docs.ros.org/en/iron/How-To-Guides/Installing-on-Raspberry-Pi.html).
 We recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/documentation/computers/getting-started.html#using-raspberry-pi-imager) to load the OS onto an SD card.
 If done right, you won't need an external monitor, mouse, or keyboard to set up your RPi!

 Make sure you set the following settings while configuring the image to be flashed onto the SD card (ctrl/cmd+shift+x):